dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 project-id: '123456'
 ```

-You can find your project ID by selecting your project and clicking on **develop** in the navigation bar.
-Your project ID is the number in the URL: https://cloud.getdbt.com/develop/26228/projects/__{project id}__.
+You can find your project ID by selecting your project and clicking on **Develop** in the navigation bar.
+Your project ID is the number in the URL: https://cloud.getdbt.com/develop/26228/projects/`PROJECT_ID`.

-If dbt_cloud.yml already exists, edit it to ensure you have a project-id field with a valid project ID.
+If dbt_cloud.yml already exists, edit the file and verify the project ID field uses a valid project ID.

 #### Upgrade the CLI with Brew